rsdn/CodeJam/Main/src-perfomance/BenchmarkDotNetPlannedChanges.md

+﻿## TODO:
+ * refine api for StateSlots
+ * validate culture usage
+ * validate null values on percentiles
+ * ValidatePreconditions / postconditions - throw => warnings.

-﻿## layered design: Bench.NET part
+## layered design: Bench.NET part

   * In-process toolchain.
 Should be included in Bench.Net.
       + validates that job matches to the environment.
 Fails if do not math.